-Research and development costs are charged to expense as incurred, and are included in selling, general and administrative expenses in the accompanying consolidated statements of comprehensive income (loss).
-Total research and development costs were \$9,471, \$7,984, and \$6,598 for the years ended December 31, 2018, 2017, and 2016, respectively.
+Research and development costs are charged to expense as incurred, and are included in selling, general and administrative expenses in the accompanying consolidated statements of comprehensive income.
+Total research and development costs were \$10,575, \$9,471, and \$7,984 for the years ended December 31, 2019, 2018, and 2017, respectively.